tkareine/MiniFuture/README.md

 Characteristics
 ---------------

-We use `Try<T>` and its two concrete subclass implementations, `Success<T>` and `Failure<T>` as helpers.
-The first is meant for the caller of the Future to signify successful computation.
-The result of the computation is wrapped inside the object.
-The latter sublass signifies computation failure, and you can describe the failure in the object as a string.
+We use `Try<T>` value type as a helper.
+It's an enumeration with two members, `Success` and `Failure`.
+The first is meant for the caller of the Future to signify successful computation, with the result of the computation as the associated value of type `T`.
+The latter member signifies computation failure.
+You describe the failure with the associated value of String type.

 Future composition with `Future#flatMap` either continues the composition chain or short-circuits based on the resolved `Try<T>` object of the current Future.

-We use explicit success and failure objects, because you can't use exceptions in Swift.
+We use explicit success and failure values, because you can't use exceptions in Swift.
 The idea is inspired from Scala 2.10, where the Future library wraps exceptions thrown inside Future computations to `Failure` values.
 In ToyFuture, you must do this yourself.